 Shylock also followed a similar metallic style of writing up “Interval”, and attempted to bring out all the mass elements.
 We know how that ended.

 Some movies are too cool to have an interval.
 Randomly switch the lights on when they feel they have reached halfway through the movie.
-Some movies that I remember having done this trend are Memories, Twenty-20, and Kumbalangi Nights.
+Memories, Twenty-20, and Kumbalangi Nights are some movies I remember having done this trend.
 These movies spoke for themselves when the interval was due and brought in the ‘anticipation element’ by the intervals.